JonathanBuchh/buchh.org/book/_posts/2021-10-06-BurglarsGuide.md

 ---
 ---

-Burglar's use the world around us differently because they have a different objective.
+Burglars use the world around us differently because they have a different objective.

 We only know about the ways burglars think based on the ones that we've caught.
 The practices of the "best" burglar's work are largely unknown because they escaped (selection bias).